 - General Damages: A compensation payment made to the claimant to cover the pain and suffering caused by their injuries.

 - Medical Expenses: Your claim might be able to include the costs of prescription medicines, medical treatments (non-NHS) and over the counter medicines.

-- Travel Costs: You can sometimes claim the costs of alternative travel arrangements or trips to doctor’s etc which are linked directly to your accident.
+- Travel Costs: You can sometimes claim the costs of alternative travel arrangements or trips to a doctor etc which are linked directly to your accident.

 - Care Costs: Some claimants require professional care when recovering from their injuries.
 These costs can sometimes be included in a claim.

-- Loss of Income: If a claimant loses any salary for taking time off from work (to recover or attend medical appointments), any lost income can sometimes be recovered.
+- Loss of earnings: If a claimant loses any salary for taking time off from work (to recover or attend medical appointments), any lost income can sometimes be recovered.

 Some of these claims can include future losses too.
 For instance, if your injuries mean you’ll require long term medical treatment, you might claim for future lost income as well.

 The financial parts of a claim listed above are known as special damages.
 It’s essential that you can prove these were linked to your accident.
 A solicitor would usually ask you to explain why you needed to spend the money and to provide receipts to verify the expenditure.

 Common Causes Of Accidents And Injuries On A Public Footpath

 Some footpath injuries are more common than others.
 You might be eligible to make a claim for any injury which was sustained because of an accident caused by negligence but these are some of the most common causes: